 Don't Wait for Upper Management to Come to You

 Timing - Timing is so important.
-Is your boss just back from a long trip or heading out for one?
+Is your boss finishing up a tough project, or juggling work from home issues?
 Monday morning and Friday afternoons could be bad or good, depending on the person.
-Make sure you get enough time on his calendar so you won’t feel rushed.
+Make sure you get enough time on his calendar, so you won’t feel rushed.

 Options - Anticipate the questions your boss might ask you about the situation.
 Put yourself in her place.
 Make sure you’re thinking about how it will impact the organization.
 Have two or three different options to throw out.
 They don’t have to be fully fleshed out, but at least offer more than one choice for her to think about.